 Stapelia Gigantea is one of the absolute favorites in our personal collection and it’s easy to see why… just look at the pictures !
 These highly collectible exotic succulents are prized for their incredible flowers, which are some of the largest and most desirable of all ornamental plants.
 They are also incredibly easy to care for, needing only infrequent watering.
 Stapelia Gigantea are native to South Africa but thrive in Costa Rica’s tropical environment.
 We can’t think of another flowering plant that grows so easily and is so rewarding.

-The plants for sale are the smaller plants seen in the first picture, which were taken from cuttings on our mother plant which is shown in the second picture.
-The flower on our mother plant in the picture is over 30 cm at it’s widest point!
+The plants for sale are the smaller plants seen in the first picture.
+The flower on our mother plant in the second picture is over 30 cm at it’s widest point!
 You can see why it is often called the ‘starfish plant’.
 Just to be clear, even the ‘smaller’ stapelias we are selling are quite large, with stems between 15-20 cm tall, not including the pot.
 These plants are well rooted and are actively growing as you can see from the picture.

 Flowers exude a smell which some find a bit peculiar and have compared to rotting meat.
 The smell can vary significantly depending on the environment, so in larger rooms or ventilated areas it is often not very noticeable unless you are quite close to the plant.
 The smell has not been a big issue for us, especially considering how special the flowers are.